sergeville/simulators/chess/README.md

 A modern chess application featuring AI players with a beautiful UI and real-time game updates.

+---

+**Note:** This documentation was merged and cleaned up from previous versions for clarity and completeness.

+---

 ## Features

 ### Game Interface